jansmolders86/github-pages-cms/README.md

 How does this work?
 -------------

-The content is provide using a simple Schema v4 JSON.
-Which in turn will be exported as a base64 encoded .bin file.
+The content is exported as a base64 encoded .bin file but is in fact, a simple JSON file as seen in the "Example" folder.

-On the client side you can retrieve the data and assign it to elements using data attributes for example.
+On the client side you can retrieve the data and assign it to elements using, for example; data attributes.
 This is just an example, you can use whatever you like.

 ``` JS